awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

        ```
      + **With a launch template with a specified AMI ID**

-       1. Determine the Amazon EKS recommended number of maximum pods for your nodes\.
-Follow the instructions in [Amazon EKS recommended maximum pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods), adding **`--cni-custom-networking-enabled`** to step 3 in that topic\.
+       1. Determine the Amazon EKS recommended number of maximum Pods for your nodes\.
+Follow the instructions in [Amazon EKS recommended maximum Pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods), adding **`--cni-custom-networking-enabled`** to step 3 in that topic\.
 Note the output for use in the next step\.

        1. In your launch template, specify an Amazon EKS optimized AMI ID, or a custom AMI built off the Amazon EKS optimized AMI, then [deploy the node group using a launch template](launch-templates.md) and provide the following user data in the launch template\.
 This user data passes arguments into the `bootstrap.sh` file\.
 For more information about the bootstrap file, see [bootstrap\.sh](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh) on GitHub\.
 You can replace `20` with either the value from the previous step \(recommended\) or your own value\.